l3xcaliburr/cf-pof-demo/README.md

 ### Prerequisites

-- AWS CLI configured with credentials that have permission to create VPCs, EC2 instances, and load balancers
+- AWS CLI configured with credentials that have permission to create VPCs, EC2 instances, load balancers, and S3 buckets
 - Terraform installed (I used version 1.12.2)
 - An EC2 key pair already created in your AWS account.
 (Needed for SSH access)
 - Your current public IP address to allow SSH access to the management server

+**Note:** This project uses S3 for Terraform state storage.
+The backend configuration in `providers.tf` specifies the S3 bucket `cf-poc-terraform-state-b91fxp3k`.
+If you're deploying this yourself, you'll need to create your own S3 bucket and update the backend configuration accordingly.

 ### Step-by-Step Deployment